Spank Rock

-Naeem Juwan, better known by his stage name Spank Rock, is an American rapper and songwriter from Baltimore.
+Naeem Juwan Hanks, better known by his stage name Spank Rock, is an American rapper and songwriter from Baltimore.
 He rose to fame with his 2006 album YoYoYoYoYo, which was produced by former group member Alex Epton (XXXChange).
 A harbinger of post-millennial alternative rap, the duo became known for its mixing of disparate hip hop and club genres, including Baltimore club, Miami bass, electro music and rock.

 In 2007, Epton left the group to pursue his own production while Juwan went on to release the Bangers & Cash EP (2007) with pop producer Benny Blanco.
 After a five-year contract struggle with his label Downtown Records, Juwan released his second album, Everything Is Boring and Everyone Is a Fucking Liar, with a range of producers including Boys Noize, Le1f, XXXChange, and Squeak E. Clean.

 Biography

 Juwan grew up in West Baltimore in a row home alongside five sisters and two brothers.
 As a teenager, Juwan frequented clubs such as Paradox, where DJs played Baltimore club music.
 In high school, his older sister introduced him to Brooklyn-based producer J. Period, known for producing records by underground rappers Mos Def and Artifacts.
 J. Period mentored Juwan and helped him improve his skills as a rapper for some time.
 After moving to Philadelphia and dropping out of college, Juwan met fellow Baltimore native Alex Epton, who had studied composition at the New England Conservatory of Music in Boston and learned studio production as an intern at the DFA Records studio in New York.

 Juwan and Epton started performing under the name Spank Rock together in Philadelphia and Phoenixville, where their reputation quickly increased.
 They later toured with Hollertronix and M.I.A.
 They also toured with Beck in 2006.
 Spank Rock's debut studio album, YoYoYoYoYo, was released in 2006 on the Big Dada record label.
 It was nominated for the 2006 Shortlist Music Prize.

 In 2007, Alex Epton (XXXChange) left Spank Rock to pursue his own production while Naeem Juwan signed a deal with Downtown Records.
 Spank Rock's first Downtown Records release came in the form of fall 2007's Bangers & Cash EP, a 2 Live Crew-inspired collaborative EP with Benny Blanco.

 In 2010, Spank Rock was featured, along with The View's Kyle Falconer, on "The Bike Song" by Mark Ronson, which appeared on Ronson's 2010 album Record Collection.
 Spank Rock toured with Ronson for the album's 2010 UK tour.